AngelinaGentaz/An-introduction-to-epidemiological-modelling/README.md

 ## 5.2 Advantages and disadvantages of least squares method

 The principle of the least squares method is to compare whether our modelling is close enough to reality.
 The value obtained with the Solver tool in Excel is however only indicative and specific to this study (depending very particularly on the scale used).
 The advantage of this method is that we can find the values of the parameters that we can vary (in this case β and γ) in order to get closer to the real values.

-SECTION A COMPLETER !! (voir résultats)
-Nous a aidé à comprendre première technique de regression avec la méthode des moindres carrés, une méthode de régression parmi d'autres + mesurer de l'importance de la sensibilité du modèle etc n'a pas vocation prédictive différence de valeur entre les beta et gamma s'expliquent parle caractère saisonnier du virus + fortes proba de muta donc caractéristiques différentes etc.
+This method helped us to understand a first regression technique, sometimes used in econometrics.

+However, although this method provides guidance on the most relevant parameter values for modelling the real situation, it is difficult to apply these same values in another influenza epidemic period.
+Indeed, as can be seen on the graphs above, in the first case the best values (to minimise the sum of squares of the deviations and thus stick to reality) for β and γ are respectively 0.826 and 0.762, whereas in the second case they are 0.602 and 0.537.
+This difference in values can be explained, as mentioned above, by the seasonal nature of influenza and its high mutation probabilities, and therefore different initial β and γ characteristics for each year.
+Thus this model has difficulty in claiming a predictive vocation when it is applied to a seasonal virus.

 # 6 Conclusion